xmonader/info_foundation/docs/faq/government_regulation.md

-# What can be the impact of government regulation of cryptocurrencies?
+# What can be the impact of government regulation on cryptocurrencies?

 ## Answer